-in my meditation [or complaint]."
+in my prayer."
 (Fold hands in prayer.)

 Recite

 Hannah was married, so we'll call her Mrs. Hannah in a little rhyme.
 Mrs. Hannah prayed to God in His house.
 We can pray in our church room.
 Let's do actions about Mrs. Hannah and her prayer to God.
 (Recite the action rhyme "Here Is Mrs. Hannah.")